Xunzi (philosopher): Stay in Chu and return to Qi (c. 283–265)

-Xunzi traveled to the state of Chu by 283 BCE, where he probably became acquainted with the nascent forms of the fu poetry style, particularly because of the poet's Qu Yuan residency there.
+Xunzi traveled to the southern state of Chu by 283 BCE, where he probably became acquainted with the nascent forms of the fu poetry style, particularly because of the poet's Qu Yuan residency there.
 Xunzi achieved considerable skill in the art, and his now-lost book of poems was well-regarded for many centuries.
 Chu was under especially frequent attacks from the Qin state, events which Xunzi would later recount in a conversation with Li Si.
 The solidity of Chu decreased so rapidly that Xunzi left around 275 BCE, returning to the more stable Qi state.
 He was warmly welcomed back in Qi, and held in very high-regard as an intellectual.
 The Shiji records that King Xiang of Qi had Xunzi sacrifice wine three times, a task that was reserved for the most respected scholar available.
 The eminence at which he was held suggests that Xunzi became the head of the Jixia Academy, but he is known to have taught there regardless.
 It was at this time that Xunzi composed much of his most important philosophical works, namely the chapters "Of Honor and Disgrace", "Of Kings and the Lords-Protector", "Discourse on Nature", "Discourse on Music", and "Man's Nature is Evil".

 In his time, Xunzi was called "the most revered of teachers" (zui wei laoshi; 最爲老師).
 His most famous pupils were Han Fei and Li Si, each who would have important political and academic careers.
 Xunzi's association with Li Si, the future Chancellor (or Prime Minister) of the Qin dynasty would later tarnish his reputation.
 Other students of his included Fuqiu Bo, Zhang Cang and Mao Heng, all of whom authored important editions and commentaries on the Confucian classics.
 The timeline for his academy teaching is unclear, though he seemed to have considered other posts after being slandered.
 He left Qi in around 265 BCE, around the time when King Jian succeeded Xiang.